 Supportive Scripture: John 15:1-4; Deuteronomy 32:6; Isaiah 9:6, 63:16; John 20:17; Romans 8:14-17; Galatians 4:6.

 RLM Doctrinal Statement: JESUS

-Jesus Christ is the Son of God and He is God.
+We believe Jesus Christ is the Son of God and He is God.
 He is coequal with the Father and Holy Spirit, present and participating in creation.
 Jesus took on human flesh in the fullness of time so that He could live a sinless life and offer Himself as the perfect sacrifice for the sins of all people by dying on the cross.
-He arose from the dead after three days to demonstrate His power over sin and death.
+He was raised from the dead, after three days, victorious over the power of sin and death.
 He ascended to heaven and is seated at the right hand of the Father.
 He will come again to judge the living and the dead and to make all things new.

-The Holy Spirit is coequal with the Father and the Son as God.
-He is present in the world to make all people aware of their need for Jesus Christ.
+We believe the Holy Spirit is coequal with the Father and the Son as God.
+He is present in the world to make all people aware of their sin and their need for Jesus Christ.
 His purpose in our time is to bring glory to Jesus and to intercede with God the Father on our behalf.
 He dwells in every Christian from the moment of salvation.
-He provides Christians with power to grow in Christlikeness, to understanding of spiritual truth, and serve the church.
-As Christians, we seek to live under the Holy Spirit’s control daily.
+He gives gifts to believers providing them with power to grow in Christlikeness, to understand spiritual truth, and to serve the mission of the church.

 RLM Doctrinal Statement: MANKIND

 People are made in the image of God, male and female He created them, to be in relationship with Him, to become like Him in character, and to bring Him glory.
 We believe we have all sinned and fall short of the glory of God.
 Sin separates people from God, thus affecting all areas of life, resulting in suffering and hopelessness apart from Jesus Christ.